Tiger shark: Description

 Tiger shark teeth are unique with very sharp, pronounced serrations and an unmistakable sideways-pointing tip.
-Such dentition has developed to slice through flesh, bone, and other tough substances such as turtle shells.
+Such dentition has developed to slice through flesh, bone, and other tough substances, such as turtle shells.
 Like most sharks, its teeth are continually replaced by rows of new teeth throughout the shark's life.
-Relative to the shark's size, tiger shark teeth are considerably shorter than those of a great white shark, but they are nearly as broad as the root as the great white's teeth and are arguably better suited to slicing through hard-surfaced prey.
+Relative to the shark's size, tiger shark teeth are considerably shorter than those of a great white shark, but they are nearly as broad at the root as the great white's teeth and are arguably better suited to slicing through hard-surfaced prey.

 A tiger shark generally has long fins to provide lift as the shark maneuvers through water, while the long upper tail provides bursts of speed.
 The tiger shark normally swims using small body movements.

 Skin

 The skin of a tiger shark can typically range from blue to light green with a white or light-yellow underbelly.
 The advantage of this is that when it is hunting for its prey, when prey looks at the shark from above, the shark will be camouflaged, since the water below is darker.
 When prey is below the shark and looks up the light underbelly will also camouflage the shark with the sunlight.
 This is known as countershading.
 Dark spots and stripes are most visible in young sharks and fade as the shark matures.
 Its head is somewhat wedge-shaped, which makes it easy to turn quickly to one side.
 They have small pits on the snout which hold electroreceptors called the ampullae of Lorenzini, which enable them to detect electric fields, including the weak electrical impulses generated by prey, which helps them to hunt.
 Tiger sharks also have a sensory organ called a lateral line which extends on their flanks down most of the length of their sides.
 The primary role of this structure is to detect minute vibrations in the water.
 These adaptations allow the tiger shark to hunt in darkness and detect hidden prey.